ANNOUNCEMENT - MTD FOR ITSA POSTPONED!

 The new rules mean many businesses will be required to enter their income and expenditure onto MTD compliant software or a spreadsheet, which will then link to HMRC via bridging software.

-MAKING TAX DIGITAL FOR CORPORATION TAX
+MTD FOR CORPORATION TAX

 The government will provide businesses with an opportunity to take part in a pilot for Making Tax Digital for Corporation Tax and will not mandate its usage before 2026.